Security Center

 • Avoid using public computers to access your Internet Banking

-• Ensure that your computer is equipped with up to date anti-virus software protection
+• Ensure that your computer is equipped with up-to-date anti-virus software protection

 • Do not provide any personal information to web sites that do not use encryption or other secure methods of protection